Recap: Knowledge sharing session on ‘HOT moments’

 View the PowerPoint slides (pdf)

-Machiel Keestra is an assistant professor and has also been the Diversity Officer at UvA since February 2022.
-He is committed to promoting equal rights, inclusion and diversity within the university.
+Machiel Keestra is a university lecturer and also a Diversity Officer of the UvA since February 2022.
+In this role, he advocates for equal rights, inclusion, and diversity within the university.

 Contact the Central diversity Office (CDO)

-Erjo is a didactic advisor and trainer at TLC Central.
-Among other things, he gives BKO training to teachers and has gained significant experience with Hot Moments from his own teaching practice.
+Erjo is a didactical advisor and trainer at TLC-Central.
+He provides UTQ* training to teachers and has gained a lot of experience with HOT Moments from his own teaching practice.

 E-mail Erjo